On this page

 Common mistake

 Waiting until the diagnosis report is "final" before registering.
 If you have a written diagnosis, register immediately.
-Every day you wait pushes your place in line back.
+Invitations are based on your child's OAP registration date.

 What happens after I register with AccessOAP